pippim/pippim.github.io/mserve.md

 Additional notes:

--    Lyrics are automatically scraped from the internet as new songs are played.
 -    Edit lyrics for minor changes or massive copy from internet and replace.
 -    Click on each line to synchronize the time for future playback.
 -    Auto scroll lyrics, time scroll lyrics or manually scroll lyrics score.